Anupam Chander: Publications

+Chander's work has appeared in the Yale Law Journal, the California Law Review, and the American Journal of International Law.

-Public Scholarship
+Public scholarship

-Chander often appears in the media to discuss current issues pertaining to the regulation of technology.
 In 2020, Chander was quoted in articles by Business Insider, CNN and Forbes regarding proposals by the Trump Administration to ban TikTok from the United States over national security and data privacy concerns.
 Chander wrote an opinion piece for the Washington Post on this issue and also appeared as a guest on NPR's Planet Money podcast.

-Grants and Awards
+Grants and awards

-In 2014, Professor Chander received a Google Faculty Research Award for his research in policy and standards.
-In the same year, Chander and other University of California scholars received a grant of $175,000 from the Andrew W. Mellon Foundation to lead a Sawyer Seminar titled "Surveillance Democracies?" at University of California at Davis.
+In 2014, Chander received a Google Faculty Research Award for his research in policy and standards.
+In the same year, Chander and other University of California scholars received a grant of $175,000 from the Andrew W. Mellon Foundation to lead a Sawyer Seminar titled "Surveillance Democracies?" at UC Davis.